mediamotionag/contao-search-bundle/README.md

 1. Enable `huh_search.disable_search_indexer`
 1. We recommend to use this option combined with the `huh:search:index` command

+### Search keyword log

+To log search keywords, just set `huh_search.enable_search_log` to true.
+Afterwards you'll find `huh_search_log`-files withing your log folder containing a csv-formatted list of datetime and keyword.
+Maximum 7 days are stored (you can alter this period by customizing the monolog settings for huh_search_log channel).

 ## Search index command

 > If you use contao 4.9 or higher, we recommend to use the [core implementation](https://docs.contao.org/dev/framework/search-indexing/) instead.